Learn how Beacon eliminates the guesswork from multipass programming

 Multipass Welding with Beacon: The Benefits

 Faster Programming for Complex Welds: Significantly reduce programming time for multipass jobs.
-Beacon's interface makes it easy to teach the root pass, and add fill, and cap passes, and individually customize weld settings for each.
+Beacon's interface makes it easy to teach the root pass, add fill, cap passes, and individually customize weld settings for each.

 Full Edibility and Granular Control: Retain complete flexibility even after converting to a multipass sequence.
 You can still individually edit the position and weld settings for any point within any pass.
 Plus, easily use the "Start Here" feature on any specific point in the multipass sequence to begin program execution exactly where you need.